Let’s talk about bikes and how cyclist victims are perceived by the media and, in turn, by the public.

 Who Told the Story?

-The use of passive language, and the de-emphasis of the human element of negligence takes cyclists who are our friends, neighbours, family or ourselves and turns them into statistics.
+The use of passive language and the de-emphasis of the human element of negligence takes cyclists who are our friends, neighbors, family or ourselves and turns them into statistics.
 We need to change the conversation about cycling victims, to do justice to them and to the outcome of crashes in which they are involved.

 There is room for hope.
 In the days which followed immediately after Mr. Knapp’s tragic death at 58 years old, some media outlets (most notably espn.com) heard the voices of cyclists, and changed the language with which they reported his death.
 As cyclists and as crash victims, we need to continue to push for change.

 “Crash,” never “accident.”